 fbpx

-Ram Navami is one of the most significant festivals in the Hindu calendar, commemorated with immense devotion and enthusiasm across India and among Indian communities worldwide.
-This auspicious day marks the birth of Lord Rama, the seventh avatar of Lord Vishnu, and is observed on the ninth day of the bright half (Shukla Paksha) of the Hindu lunar month of Chaitra, which typically falls in March or April.
-The festival celebrates virtue, devotion, and the triumph of good over evil, encapsulated in the life and deeds of Rama.
+Ram Navami is one of the most important festivals in the Hindu calendar.
+People celebrate it with deep devotion and enthusiasm all across India and among Indian communities worldwide.
+This auspicious day marks the birth of Lord Rama, the seventh avatar of Lord Vishnu.
+It is observed on the ninth day of the bright half (Shukla Paksha) of the Hindu lunar month of Chaitra.
+This typically falls in March or April.
+The festival represents virtue, devotion, and the triumph of good over evil, as seen in the life of Rama.

 The Story of Lord Rama